evalink talos

 GET is by far the most important method.
 It is used to request and retrieve data, a document or another source from a server.
 A source is identified by the request URL.

 POST follows the opposite approach: it primarily transmits data (in form of an URL) to a web server.
 Requests are used to send data to the API server to create or update resources.
-The data sent to the server is stored in the request body of the HTTP request.
+The data sent to the server is stored in the of the HTTP request.

 PUT requests allow modification of existing sources or creation of new data on the server, they are used to send data to the API to update or create a resource.
 Unlike the POST method, the URL in the PUT request identifies the data itself sent with the request, not the source.